juliaogris/postgres-cdc-example/README.md

 3. For the **pubsub** approach:
    - Uses native PostgreSQL logical replication
+   - Filters data using WHERE clause (only even scores)
+   - PostgreSQL automatically copies initial data (copy_data=true)
-   - Automatic, real-time change propagation
+   - Real-time change propagation
-   - PostgreSQL handles all the complexity
+   - No manual bulk copy needed
    - Better for production use cases

 4. Docker networking: